JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 # Page in Progress, Please Excuse the Mess

-This project explores creative tool use in robotics: training a robot arm to both position and cut a food item using a single tool - a pair of scissors mounted on a custom end effector.
+This project explores creative tool use in robotics.
+Specifically training a robot arm to both position and cut a food item using a single one degree of freedom tool - a pair of scissors mounted on a custom end effector.

 Traditionally, a robot would solve this by swapping tools: pick-and-place to reposition the object, then switch to a cutting tool.
 That process adds time, complexity, and failure points.
 Here, the robot instead treats the scissors as a multi-purpose tool to:
 - Position: guide and orient the food item using both scissor blades